 Clashes erupt between Iranian and Afghan Taliban forces at border amid water dispute

-Clashes between Iranian and Afghan Taliban forces occurred at the border between the two countries, according to Iranian police.
+Clashes between Iranian and Afghan forces occurred at the border between the two countries, according to Iranian police.

 The clashes took place on Saturday, and although no casualties were reported, tensions arose due to a water dispute between the neighboring nations.
 The Islamic Republic News Agency (IRNA), an Iran-based news agency, provided the report.